hasura/graphql-engine/docs/graphql/manual/queries/query-filters.rst

 Example: _st_intersects_nband_geom
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Filter the raster values which intersects the input geometry value and with provided band number.
+Filter the raster values (with specified band number) which intersect the input geometry value.

 Executes the following SQL function: